ba-st/Stargate/docs/Controllers.md

 ## Basic Configuration

-- For non hypermedia driven controllers only implementing GET functionality over a resource configure the builder using `handling:extractingIdentifierWith:`.
+- For non hypermedia driven controllers only implementing GET functionality over a resource, configure the builder using `handling:extractingIdentifierWith:`.
 This method will receive an endpoint to handle and a block used to extract the identifier of a resource instance from the request.
 For example:
 ```smalltalk
 builder
     handling: 'currencies'